Pradlerstraße

 Worth knowing

-There was already a bridge over the Sill in the early modern period.
-This was the beginning of the fortified Fürstenwegwhich led all the way to Ambras Castle.
+As early as the early modern period, there was a bridge over the Sill connecting Pradl and Innsbruck.
+This was the starting point of the fortified Fürstenwegwhich led all the way to Ambras Castle.
 The northern part of this early north-south connection is today's Pradlerstraße.
 A look at the development of this small area tells the story of Innsbruck's development between the 16th and 20th centuries.

 Throughout the Middle Ages and early modern times, Pradl was one of many small, rural villages.
 Where the Leitgebhalle stands today, there was already a small chapel in the late 17th century.
 This place of worship was home to a copy of Lukas Cranach's Gnadenbild Mariahilf.
 The house at Pradlerstraße 9 on the corner of Reichenauerstraße has a copy of the popular depiction of St Mary on its northern façade.
 This house was also the birthplace of the writer Rudolf Greinz (1866 - 1942), whose Tyrolean local history novels were so popular with readers that a street was named after him in Pradl during his lifetime.

-In the 19th century, Pradl, like the other outlying areas, became an industrial boomtown.
+In the 19th century, Pradl, like the other peripheral areas, became an industrial centre.
+Boomtown.
 The farmhouses were gradually surrounded by modern apartment blocks and housing estates as the town expanded.
-This was accompanied by social tensions between the migrant workers and the "native" Pradlers.
-Even before Pradl was united with Innsbruck in 1904, large employers such as the Rhomberg silk spinning mill and the gas works had already settled here.
+Even before Pradl merged with Innsbruck in 1904, large employers such as the Rhomberg silk spinning mill and the gas works had already settled here.
 Bakeries, butchers, small shops and restaurants opened.
 New houses and flats were needed for the employees and workers.
-Between the junctions of Amthorstraße/Pradlerstraße and Gumppstraße/Pradlerstraße, there are still several of these bourgeois residential and tenement houses worth seeing today.
+Between the junctions of Amthorstraße/Pradlerstraße and Gumppstraße/Pradlerstraße and in Gabelsbergerstraße, several of these residential and tenement buildings can still be found today.
+Unlike Wilten, which has always had a certain degree of industrialisation along the Sill Canal, Pradl was exclusively agricultural until the 19th century.
+The sudden change led to tensions between old-established and new Pradlers.
+Children from working-class families, where both parents were often employed, were regarded by the farming families as Rattler.
+Often enough, the „good“ children were forbidden to play with the rattlers.

-Pradlerstraße 32 was the home and workshop of Rafael Thaler, a restorer and artist who was responsible for many façade paintings and frescoes in the Heimatstil style in and around Innsbruck.
+Pradlerstraße itself, on the other hand, was a middle-class residential neighbourhood.
+House number 32 was the home and workshop of Rafael Thaler (1870 - 1947), who as a restorer and artist was responsible for many façade paintings and frescoes in the Heimatstil style in and around Innsbruck.
 The building is decorated with his own works.
+Thaler was a successful and extremely productive painter both in the late monarchy and in the interwar period.
+His often kitschy works, frequently found on churches and buildings in Tyrolean Heimatstil, depicted religious motifs, landscapes, putti, animals, Tyrolean legendary figures and allegories from antiquity in a neo-baroque style.
+If you walk through the city with open eyes, you will spot many of Thaler's works.
+In addition to frescoes on house facades, he also accepted commissions for portraits, postcards and New Year's greetings cards.
 House number 36 is adorned with a depiction of the wine merchant Benedikt Fritz.
 House number 38 is a marvellous example of the Heimatstil, which was characteristic of Innsbruck's architecture at the time.
-The wall painting of this corner house, also by Rafael Thaler, depicts two female figures who Trade und Trade represent.
+The wall painting of this corner house, also by Rafael Thaler, depicts two female figures, the Trade und Trade represent.
 The bon mot underneath was an expression of the owners' new bourgeois, but still conservative, self-image.

 Segen ist der Mühe Preis,